ssjmelissa/ssjmelissa/README.md

 Melissa, but you can call me Mel.

 ### What I do...
-I am a regional enterprise business representative here at GitHub <i>(the place to be, if you ask me)</i> looking after APAC/ANZ customers within the corporate, mid-market, enterprise and federal government space.
+I am a regional Inside Sales Account Manager at GitHub <i>(the place to be, if you ask me)</i> looking after APAC/ANZ customers.

 ### Who I am...

 A Taurus 🌞, into tarot - and taro.
-Taro and 🍵 are my go-to bevvies.
+Taro and matcha 🍵 are my go-to bevvies.
 Am also obsessed with 🍣 and would have it every day if I could.
 Some of my interests/skills include:
 <li>🎸 Alpha Wolf, Aries, Closure in Moscow, Dance Gavin Dance, Doja Cat, Machine Gun Kelly</li>
-<li>🎬 Jurassic Park, V for Vendetta, John Wick, Midnight Mass, The Office, New Girl</li>
+<li>🎬 Jurassic Park, V for Vendetta, John Wick, Midnight Mass, The Office, Modern Family</li>
 <li>🏆 Cheerleading, snowboarding, gym, yoga</li>
 <li>🎮 Xbox, Nintendo Switch, Discord, Steam</li>
 <li>🌏 English, Malay (Bahasa Melayu), Mandarin, Japanese, Korean</li>